osstotalsoft/nbb/UpgradeToNBB5.md

 ## References update
 * Upgrade NNB packages version 5.x.x (latest)
 * Renamed/removed packages
-  * NBB.Messaging.DataContracts was renamed to NBB.Messaging.Abstractions
+  * NBB.Messaging.DataContracts was merged with NBB.Messaging.Abstractions
   * NBB.Resiliency was removed
     * reference can be deleted, messaging policies are included in NBB.Messaging.Abstractions
     * services.UseResiliency() can be deleted